 Credit quality is constrained by high borrowing costs under the company's long-dated derivatives portfolio, resulting in interest coverage that is likely to remain weak for the assigned rating and mark-to-market losses (MTM) that would rank ahead of principal and interest on senior debt in a default scenario, if creditors demand payment acceleration.
-Recent increases in market interest rates, however, have reduced the derivative MTM to £1.8 billion (24% of RCV) in September 2022 from a high of £3.0 billion (39%) in March 2022.
+Recent increases in market interest rates, however, have reduced the derivative MTM to £1.6 billion (18% of RCV) in September 2023 from a high of £3.0 billion (39%) in March 2022.

 In October 2022, Yorkshire Water announced that one of its holding companies would repay £941 million of intercompany loans to the operating company.
-Although part of this will be reinvested reduce pollution from storm overflows, the company has committed to start AMP8 with leverage no higher than 72%, subject to certain caveats, compared to 78% based on management's previous plans.
+Although part of this will be reinvested to reduce pollution from storm overflows, the company has committed to start the next regulatory period (AMP8) with leverage no higher than 72%, subject to certain caveats, compared to 78% based on management's previous plans.